Skip to content

 I'd love to hear from others who work for enterprise companies in technology or digital.
 I didn't go deep into the personal rewards of innovating from within (you're welcome), but there are many, so if you're someone who has worked in one of these organizations, please weigh in with your own experiences in the comments!

-Maura Charles is the founder of .
-As a Product Leadership Coach and Consultant, she is on a mission to help teams and organizations like communication and emotional intelligence in their ways of working.
+is the founder of Keep it Human.
+As a and Consultant, she is on a mission to help teams and organizations like communication and emotional intelligence in their ways of working.

 She brings 25 years of experience as an editor, product manager, and digital business leader to bear on the challenges of building human-centered high-performing tech teams.